There are, as you might guess, spam issues. As a result, I am doing two significant things

 3) BANNED KEYWORDS AND DOMAINS

-If your email address contains one of these words in some form, it is blocked and cannot register:
+If your email address contains one of these words in some form — or, as of the most recent update, 180 others — it is blocked and cannot register:

 best, better, bieber, buy, cash, cheap, checkout, coin, diabetes, diet, doctor, enhancement, finance, jewelry, media, meds, money, online-, online., product, ranker, realestate, refurbished, sale, search, supplement